 The general consensus is that a good credit score is 720 or higher.
-With a credit score like this, you'll more than likely be approved for a loan at the best possible interest rate.
+With a credit score like this, you'll more than likely get approval for a loan at the best possible interest rate.

-Paying your bills on time proves your creditworthiness to lenders and has a huge impact on your credit score.
-If you are behind on any payments, you should try your best to get caught up as soon as you can.
+Paying your bills on time is a big part of how credit works.
+It proves your creditworthiness to lenders and has a huge impact on your credit score.
+If you are behind on any payments, you should try your best to catch up as soon as you can.
 Call your creditors to create payment plans and set up new payment dates.

 How can you improve your credit score?

 In order to improve your credit score, you need to know your current credit standing.
 So, what is your credit score?
 When was the last time you checked your credit?
 Is everything on your credit report documented accurately?
-Are all your bills being paid on time?
+Are you paying all your bills on time?
 Are you aware of any delinquencies?